hetznercloud/terraform-provider-hcloud/website/docs/r/load_balancer_network.html.md

 ## Argument Reference

-- `network_id` - (Required, int) ID of the network which should be added to the Load Balancer.
 - `load_balancer_id` - (Required, int) ID of the Load Balancer.
+- `network_id` - (Optional, int) ID of the network which should be added to the Load Balancer.
+Required if `subnet_id` is not set.
+Successful creation of the resource depends on the existence of a subnet in the Hetzner Cloud Backend.
+Using `network_id` will not create an explicit dependency between load balancer and subnet.
+It is thus better to use the `subnet_id` property.
+This property is deprecated.
+- `subnet_id` - (Optional, string) ID of the sub-network which should be added to the Load Balancer.
+Required if `network_id` is not set.
 - `ip` - (Optional, string) IP to request to be assigned to this Load Balancer.
 If you do not provide this then you will be auto assigned an IP address.
-- `enable_public_interface` - (Optional, bool) Enable or disable the Load Balancers public interface.
+- `enable_public_interface` - (Optional, bool) Enable or disable the
+  Load Balancers public interface.
 Default: `true`

 ## Attributes Reference